 We strongly discourage all non-essential travel at this time.
-Specific instructions regarding business and personal travel is provided below:

 The safety and health of the University employees and students remains a top priority.
 Thank you once again for your cooperation in promoting the health of our community.